Guys and Dolls: Act II

 Sarah is shocked to see that Sky carried through on his promise.
-The General asks the gamblers to confess their sins, and while some do, one of them admits the real reason they are even there.
+The General asks the gamblers to confess their sins, and while some offer sarcastic confessions, one of them admits that Sky's bet is the only reason why the gamblers came to the meeting.
 The General is thrilled that good can come from evil.
-Attempting to appear contrite, Nicely invents a dream that encouraged him to repent, and the gamblers join in with revivalist fervor ("Sit Down, You're Rockin' the Boat").
+Attempting to appear contrite during his confession, Nicely invents a dream that encouraged him to repent, and the gamblers join in with revivalist fervor ("Sit Down, You're Rockin' the Boat").
 Brannigan arrives and threatens to arrest everyone for the craps game in the Mission, but Sarah clears them, saying that none of the gamblers were at the mission the previous night.
-After Brannigan leaves, Nathan confesses that they held the craps game in the mission.
-He also confesses to the bet he made with Sky about taking Sarah to Havana.
-He adds that he won the bet, to Sarah's shock, and she realizes that Sky wanted to protect her reputation and must genuinely care about her.
+After Brannigan leaves, Nathan confesses that they held the craps game in the mission and apologizes.
+He also confesses to the bet he made with Sky about taking Sarah to Havana, adding that he won the bet, to Sarah's shock.
+She realizes that Sky wanted to protect her reputation and must genuinely care about her.
+Afterwards, Sarah and Adelaide run into each other and commiserate.
+After Sarah mentions Nathan was at the prayer meeting, Adelaide realizes Nathan was telling the truth.
+The two women eventually decide they want to marry their men as soon as possible and reform their negative qualities afterward ("Marry the Man Today").

-Sarah and Adelaide run into each other, and they commiserate and then resolve to marry their men anyway and reform them later ("Marry the Man Today").
-A few weeks later, Nathan owns a newsstand and has officially closed the craps game.
-Sky, who is now married to Sarah, works at the mission band and has also stopped gambling.
+A few weeks later, Nathan owns a newsstand and has officially closed the craps game at Adelaide's behest.
+Sky, who is now married to Sarah, works in the Mission band and has also stopped gambling.
 The characters celebrate as Nathan and Adelaide are married ("Guys and Dolls (Finale/Reprise)").